 Oh butter, you make our stomachs and our bodies happy!
 Here’s what else grass-fed butter does for you:

 Coconut oil is capable of a lot of things, and it has been shown to support health through a variety of ways, including:

 The easiest way?
 Cook with it!
-Both butter (and ghee) and coconut oil can be used to replace your traditional cooking oils entirely.
+Both butter, ghee and coconut oil can be used to replace your traditional cooking oils entirely.
 They are much better options!
 Throw all those vegetable oils and fake-butter spreads in the trash, they are NO GOOD.
-Get rid of the Pam spray, Canola oil, I Can’t Believe It’s Not Butter spread, Earth Balance, and all the rest.
+Get rid of the Pam spray, canola oil, I Can’t Believe It’s Not Butter spread, Earth Balance, and all the rest.
 Seriously.
-Please go do that right now!
+Please go do that right now …

 What’s your favorite way to use butter or coconut oil?